 Skip to content

-Flowguard allows you to schedule your test flows to run automatically at regular intervals.
-This ensures your website is continuously tested without manual intervention.
+Flowguard can run your test flows automatically on a schedule.
+This keeps your website tested continuously without manual work.

-Scheduled flows require a Pro license.
+Scheduled flows require an active Flowguard license.
 See License & Activation for details.

-• After-Hours Monitoring - Tests run even when you're not working
+• After-hours coverage - Tests run even when you're not working

-• Regression Detection - Quickly identify when updates break functionality
+• Regression detection - Find out quickly when updates break things

 ScheduleIntervalBest For